How to Draft a Contract: Everything You Need to Know

 - Signing the contract.
 Once a final offer is agreed upon, both parties will sign and date the contract.
 Once this occurs, the contract will be legally binding.
 Both parties should keep a copy of the contract for their records.

 Each of the above steps may require sub-details to be considered for the effective drafting of a contract, and many contracts will require additional clauses depending on the business the contract pertains to.
 If you need further advice relating to how to draft a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.